The-Monkeys-and-MAUD/MonkeytestJS/README.md

 The proxy provided with MonkeyTestJS is written in [PHP][2].
 If you're using another language on the server side, you can use your own proxy script and change the path in the **/config.js** file to reference it.

-For details on how to use the proxy, see the section below titled "Cross-domain AJAX".
+For details on how to use the proxy, see the section below titled [Cross-domain AJAX](#cross-domain-ajax).

 ### `loadSources` - Boolean

 If set to `true` (the default), MonkeyTestJS will fire off ajax requests to get the source code for your pages under test.
 This is available from within your test scripts via the property `this.page.source`.

+If set to `false`, you can still obtain sources via `this.page.source` but they will be runtime sources, so they won't necessarily be the same as the source originally returned by the server.
+This can be bad for validation because some libraries (for example the Facebook Javascript SDK) insert invalid HTML into the DOM.

 > **Note**: When running from the local filesystem (i.e. at a `file:` url, not via a web server), `loadSources` is
-> ignored and sources are not available.
+> ignored and sources are always obtained from the DOM.

 MonkeytestJS API